bwakedavis/bwakedavis.github.io/content/blog/solidity/index.markdown

 title: learn Solidity - smart contract oriented language
 date: "2020-11-03T22:12:03.284Z"
 description: "Solidity is an object-oriented, high-level language for implementing smart contracts.
-It's designed to target the Ethereum Virtual Macine to implement Smart Contracts.
+It's designed to target the Ethereum Virtual Machine to implement Smart Contracts.
 It's influenced by C++, Python and JavaScript.
 So it will be easy to pick if you're familiar with any of the languages."
 ---

 **Solidity** is a smart contract development language.